Navegantes Airport

 Navegantes–Ministro Victor Konder International Airport (IATA: NVT, ICAO: SBNF) is the airport serving Navegantes, Brazil, as well as Itajaí, Balneário Camboriú, and Blumenau.
-It is named after the Itajaí-born Victor Konder (1886-1941), Minister of Public Works (1926-1930), whose administration encouraged the birth of Brazilian commercial aviation.
+Since June 10, 1959, it is named after the Itajaí-born Victor Konder (1886–1941), Minister of Public Works (1926–1930), whose administration encouraged the birth of Brazilian commercial aviation.

 The airport is operated by CCR.

 History

+At the time of its foundation, Navegantes was a district of Itajaí.
+With its emancipation in 1961, it was necessary to adapt the airport name to its present form.
+This was done on December 30, 2002, by a presidential decree.

-Previously operated by Infraero, on April 7, 2021 CCR won a 30-year concession to operate the airport.
+Previously operated by Infraero, on April 7, 2021, CCR won a 30-year concession to operate the airport.

 Airlines and destinations

+Statistics

+Following is the number of passenger, aircraft and cargo movements at the airport, according to Infraero (2007-2021) and CCR (2022-2024) reports: